 Considered the greatest colorist of the 20th century and a revolutionary artist who helped define modern art, French artist Henri Matisse first emerged as a Post-Impressionist.
-In 1904, he led the Fauvism movement; French for “wild beasts,” the les Fauves were a group of modern artists who favored pure, bright colors and expressive brushstrokes over realism.
+Then, in 1904, he led the Fauvism movement, which is French for “wild beasts.”
+The Les Fauves were a group of modern artists who favored pure, bright colors and expressive brushstrokes over realism.

 Henri Matisse’s early work: Fauvism

 Lasting just 4 years (1904–1908), the Fauvism movement was led by Matisse and fellow French artist, André Derain.
 Characterized by seemingly wild brushwork and vivid colors, Fauvism could be described visually as a hybrid of Post-Impressionism and Pointillism.
 Les Fauves painted their subjects with a high degree of abstraction, depicting only basic shapes.

 When he was an art student, Matisse was inspired by the teachings of Gustave Moreau, a professor at the École des Beaux-Arts in Paris, and said: “He did not set us on the right roads but off the roads.
 He disturbed our complacency.”
 In 1896, after studying Impressionism, Matisse announced he “couldn’t stand it anymore,” and abandoned his earth-colored palette for bright Post-Impressionist colors.